Inverkeithing Bay: History

-Between 1912 and 1914, a Royal Naval Air Station operated on the Port Liang inlet of Inverkeithing Bay.
-With three sheds, each containing a seaplane, this is said to be the first military air station in Scotland.
+A harbour was added at Port Liang inlet around 1898.
+Beginning in 1912, a Royal Naval Air Station operated on the Port Laing inlet of Inverkeithing Bay.
+With sheds containing seaplanes, this is said to be the first military air station in Scotland.

 In 2003 the Fife Coastal Path opened, allowing visitors to walk around Inverkeithing Bay as part of the long-distance footpath - one of Scotland's Great Trails.

 Wildlife

 Inverkeithing Bay is designated a Ramsar Site, a Site of Special Scientific Interest and a Special Protected Area.

 Inverkeithing Bay is home to common seals, which bask on the rocks close to shore.